 Aetna's acquisition of Coventry Health Care Inc. and WellPoint's

 Notwithstanding the fact that the health insurance industry has

 been witnessing copious mergers and acquisitions for the last

-to become acquired.
+small players to get acquired.

 Over the next few years, growth opportunities for the players in

 the health insurance sector will be driven by:

 - Health expenditure and reliance on managed care are gradually